Oswan23/options-pnl-calc/README.md

 A simple mobile-friendly tool I built to help with one specific problem that kept showing up during my trading journey:

-When trading options, the limit price you set when selling a contract determines your actual P&L — but it’s not always intuitive how that limit price relates to your percentage gain or dollar gain.
+When trading options, the limit price you set when selling a contract determines your actual P&L — but it’s not always intuitive how that limit price relates to your percentage gain or dollar gain, at least when you are about to sell it.
 Most times, I found myself guessing a limit price instead of knowing exactly what price matches a +20%, +50%, or +100% move on my contract.

 This tool fixes that.